The 25 Best Picture Books to Celebrate Christmas

 Jingle, jingle, jingle.

-When a jingling sound wakes her, Ollie’s dreams come true!
-She meets a reindeer in the forest, and together, they set off on a magical journey on Christmas night.
+Ollie wakes up to a jingling sound, and her dreams come true!
+She meets a reindeer in the forest, and they embark on a magical Christmas night adventure.

-Beautiful die-cut pages, foil highlights, and pops of festive red make for a visual treat!
+With beautiful die-cut pages, foil highlights, and festive pops of red, this book is a visual treat!

 11 | Together by Heather Stricker